Islamic State–Taliban conflict: Islamic State insurgency

-On 20 November, 3 Taliban fighters were killed after ISKP militants opened fire on their car in Jalalabad city.
+On 20 November, 3 Taliban fighters were killed after ISIS–K militants opened fire on their car in Jalalabad city.

-On 22 November, the United States revealed the names of and declared four main leaders of ISKP, including a funder of the organisation, as Specially Designated Global Terrorists (SDGTs).
-On the same day, ISKP claimed responsibility for shooting and killing a Taliban fighter and a former Afghan intelligence operative after their car was fired upon on Jalalabad.
+On 22 November, the United States revealed the names of and declared four main leaders of ISIS–K, including a funder of the organisation, as Specially Designated Global Terrorists (SDGTs).
+On the same day, ISIS–K claimed responsibility for shooting and killing a Taliban fighter and a former Afghan intelligence operative after their car was fired upon on Jalalabad.

-On 25 November, 2 Taliban members were shot and killed by ISKP militants in Jalalabad city.
+On 25 November, 2 Taliban members were shot and killed by ISIS–K militants in Jalalabad city.

-On 30 November, 3 ISKP militants were killed in a Taliban raid on a house in the city of Jalalabad.
+On 30 November, 3 ISIS–K militants were killed in a Taliban raid on a house in the city of Jalalabad.
 Four Taliban fighters were wounded in the operation.

-On 4 December, ISKP released a photo on telegram showing an IED explosion that targeted a Taliban patrol vehicle in Kabul.
+On 4 December, ISIS–K released a photo on telegram showing an IED explosion that targeted a Taliban patrol vehicle in Kabul.

-On 5 December, ISKP claimed responsibility for killing two Taliban fighters after shooting at their car in the city of Jalalabad.
+On 5 December, ISIS–K claimed responsibility for killing two Taliban fighters after shooting at their car in the city of Jalalabad.

-On 6 December, ISKP claimed responsibility for shooting dead a Taliban fighter in Taloqan.
-Making this ISKP's first claim of responsibility in Takhar Province since the Taliban takeover.
+On 6 December, ISIS–K claimed responsibility for shooting dead a Taliban fighter in Taloqan.
+Making this ISIS–K's first claim of responsibility in Takhar Province since the Taliban takeover.

-On 9 December, during an interview, the spokesman for the Islamic Emirate of Afghanistan, Zabiullah Mujahid, claimed that since the re-foundation of the Islamic Emirate, 25 ISKP hideouts had been destroyed and that 670 ISKP fighters had been arrested.
-He also stated that “Daesh is no longer a big threat in Afghanistan.
-It was a small group that has now been dismantled in Kabul and Jalalabad.”
+On 9 December, during an interview, the spokesman for the Islamic Emirate of Afghanistan, Zabiullah Mujahid, claimed that since the re-foundation of the Islamic Emirate, 25 ISIS–K hideouts had been destroyed and that 670 ISIS–K fighters had been arrested.
+He also stated that "Daesh is no longer a big threat in Afghanistan.
+It was a small group that has now been dismantled in Kabul and Jalalabad."

-On 14 December, Nada Al-Nashif, the UN deputy high commissioner for human rights, announced that the Taliban had been responsible for at least 50 executions of suspected ISKP members, including hangings and beheadings.
+On 14 December, Nada Al-Nashif, the UN deputy high commissioner for human rights, announced that the Taliban had been responsible for at least 50 executions of suspected ISIS–K members, including hangings and beheadings.
 The same report also stated that the Taliban had conducted at least 72 executions of former Afghan security personnel.